AlexBocken/AVL/README.md

 There might be some manual modifications from time to time but my implementation of this port is rather ugly, making adjustments cumbersome.

+You can easily import this deck via either the avilable `AVL.apkg` or CrowdAnki.
+(Information for the latter see below)

 I'm using Anki as my vocab program with the Addon [CrowdAnki](https://github.com/Stvad/CrowdAnki) to export in a diff-friendly json-file.
 You can easily add it to yout Anki setup via the code given on [it's AnkiWeb page](https://ankiweb.net/shared/info/1788670778).

 ## License